 Every new furnace installation should include a professional heating load calculation.
 This determines the ideal BTU capacity to meet the unique heating requirements of the home.
 Over-sized furnaces cycle on and off too rapidly and degrade efficiency while under-sized units don’t heat the house uniformly and run overly-long cycles.

 Heating-related issues outside the furnace itself can have a major effect on furnace efficiency.
 For example, deteriorating ductwork that leaks conditioned air can cause the furnace to run extended cycles to maintain thermostat settings, reducing efficiency and raising operating costs.
 Insufficient insulation, especially in the attic, can also impact furnace energy consumption.

-For qualified professional service to support optimum furnace efficiency, contact Sherlock Heating & Air Conditioning.
+For qualified professional service to support optimum furnace efficiency, contact Sherlock Plumbing, Heating & Air.

 Our goal is to help educate our customers in the greater San Diego and San Marcos, California area about energy and home comfort issues (specific to HVAC systems).